 Each of Rice’s residential colleges maintains a team of students who offer academic advising to their student peers.

-In 2016-2017, the student director of peer academic advising, coordinating all peer academic advisors, is Sydney Vigran, a history and political science double major.
+In 2017-2018, the student director of peer academic advising, coordinating all peer academic advisors, is Susannah Wright, a Classical Studies major.
 Rice’s Office of Academic Advising maintains a list of current peer academic advisors here.